Joseph Sobran: Death and legacy

 Sobran was twice married and divorced.
 He had four children.
 Sobran died in a nursing home in Fairfax, Virginia, on September 30, 2010, of kidney failure due to diabetes.

 Views

 Philosophy

 Throughout much of his career, Sobran identified as a paleoconservative like his colleagues Samuel T. Francis, Pat Buchanan, and Peter Gemma.
 He claimed to support a strict interpretation of the United States Constitution.
 He asserted that the Tenth Amendment meant that almost every federal government act since the Civil War had been illegal.
 In 2002, Sobran announced his philosophical and political shift to libertarianism (paleolibertarian anarcho-capitalism), citing inspiration by theorists Murray Rothbard and Hans-Hermann Hoppe.
 He referred to himself as a "theo-anarchist".

 Sobran asserted in the neo-Confederate Southern Partisan magazine that Martin Luther King Jr.'s dream had become an "American nightmare" because civil rights had encouraged, in Sobran's words, "black thugs".

-Catholic teachings

-Sobran said Catholic teachings were consistent with his opposition to abortion and the Iraq War.
-Asked to summarize his views, Sobran said once, "I won't be satisfied until the Church resumes burning for heresy" — a remark that Buchanan's biographer Timothy Stanley described as "funny, offensive and honest".